A Texas Bill of Sale is a form that acts as a receipt for a sale or trade of personal property between private individuals — a buyer and seller.

 Motorcycle Bill of Sale

-The buyer and the seller should each be given identical copies of the bill of sale.
-However, a third should be completed and printed because the DMV (for vehicles) or TPWD (for vessels) will require their copies.
+- Number of Copies: The buyer and the seller should each receive identical copies of the bill of sale.
+Issue a third copy to the DMV (for vehicles) or the Texas Parks and Wildlife Department (for vessels).

 Vehicle Registration Forms